 - any child repeating Lower Kinder;

-- any child for whom the offset is being claimed at another centre.
+- any child for whom the offset is being claimed at another centre in 2023.

 Parents/guardians will be required to complete a declaration form confirming they are not registered to receive the offset at another centre as part of the starting documentation.